- Car Rentals

 The temple for Lord Rama was built by a devotee called Kancherla Gopanna popularly known as Bhakta Ramadasu in the 17th century.
 Gopanna was the Tasildar of Bhadrachalam and constructed the temple using public donations.
 But the Golconda Sultans were misled and felt that Gopanna had misused the government funds to build the temple.
 He was imprisoned in a dungeon at Golconda Fort.
 Lord Rama is said to have miraculously appeared before the Sultan and paid the money spent by Gopanna, after which he was released.
 Gopanna then became Bhadrachala Ramadasu and went on composing several songs in Telugu in praise of Rama.
 Kabirdas, the famous Muslim saint and poet, was also closely associated with this temple.
 This is another popular attraction to visit as part of Hyderabad tour packages.

-This holy town with beautiful landscapes provided by River Godavari attracts several devotees throughout the year from different parts ...
+This holy town with beautiful landscapes provided by River Godavari attracts several devotees throughout the year ...

 At a distance of 36 km from Karimnagar, 127 km from Nizamabad and 151 km from Hyderabad, Vemulawada is one of the most famous pilgrimage sites in Telangana and also one of the popular one day trip from Hyderabad.